The Nanavati Case: Defining Justice and Emotion in Indian Law

 Abstract

 This paper examines the pivotal case of KM Nanavati vs. State of Maharashtra, which significantly influenced Indian criminal law.
 It outlines the events leading to the case, the legal arguments presented, and the eventual Supreme Court decision.
-The case implications on the legal interpretation of provocation and public sentiment in judicial processes are discussed.
+We discuss the case’s implications for the legal interpretation of provocation and public sentiment in judicial processes.
 By analyzing the legal principles involved, this paper seeks to provide insights into the complexities of justice and societal values in India.

 References